Zoigê Marsh: History

 The Long March passed through the Zoigê Marsh in August 1935.
 The marshes were partially drained for grazing of cattle, sheep, and horses in the 1970s.
 This involved digging 200 km of ditches to drain 1,400 km2 of marshland.
 The project continued until the 1990s and exacerbated desertification problems.
 Herders reported that gold miners have also used cloud-seeding cannons to prevent rainfall, which has caused die-offs in vegetation.

 In 1994, a nature preserve was established in the marshes.
 From 2010, community efforts to replant local grasses have been underway, with light grazing by yak allowed, so that the animals can tread the seeds down and stimulate regrowth.

+On 10 November 2023, the National Forestry and Grassland Administration issued List of Important Habitats for Terrestrial Wildlife(first batch), with the Zoigê Marsh being listed as a major habitat of the Black-necked crane.